zeus911/MyJobs/doc/source/job_posting.rst

 Overview
 ========
 The new job posting feature allows purchaed microsite owners to create and sell products individually or in groups.
-As a My.jobs users, you then have the ability to purchase these products to post job listings, subject to a moderator's approval.
+Any My.jobs user, then has the ability to purchase these products to post job listings, subject to a moderator's approval.
 The only prerequisite to using the job posting feature is the existence of a site-package, which may be created by a DirectEmployers staff member.

 Product Life Cycle
 ==================